bmw-software-engineering/trlc/documentation/architecture.md

 The tool catches this exception at the top-level, there should be no other place where this is caught.

+### Includes and discovery

+The mechanism to discover which files are necessary to parse is a bit complex.
+Most of the logic happens in the `build_graph` function of the `Source_Manager`.

+* First we register all include files that haven't been explicitly requested on the command-line.
+We register them with `primary = False` to indicate that they are not explictly requested.

+* We then parse just the preamble of _all_ files.
+After that we resolve the imports of all packages.
+This means we could raise errors on include files that are never used.
+This was a design decision, as the alternative is that an include file is silently ignored and then the user is left with a more confusing error message.

+* During this we build a dependency graph, for each package we create three nodes in a graph: a rsl node, a check node, and a trlc node.
+Initially we link the check to the rsl; and the trlc to both the check and rsl.

+* When we resolve imports we then add links in this graph.
+Note that an import in an RSL only links to the RSL node of the imported package, but a link in the TRLC links to the TRLC node of the imported package.

+* We then compute the transitive close for the slice of the graph for all explicitly requested items.

+* We then use that to expand into a final file list that is required.
+Note that for check nodes, all check files are included, and similarly for trlc nodes all trlc files are included.

 ### Lexer and Parser overview

 The class hierarch for the lexer and parser is a bit more complex: